RayHightower/RayHightower.com/_posts/2016-10-23-parallelism-at-scna-2016.markdown

 ### What’s Next?

 One advantage of presenting to a room full of smart people: Feedback!
 Questions from the audience are always rich with new ideas.
 Lots of new paralleliism-related topics to explore.
-As always, I’ll post here as the discoveries unfold.l
+As always, I’ll post here as the discoveries unfold.